vendrhub/vendr-documentation/content/docs/payment-providers/reepay/1.0.0/reepay-checkout-onetime/getting-started/useful-links.md

 ---
 title: Useful Links
-description: Documentation for the Reepay payment provider for Vendr, the eCommerce solution for Umbraco v8+
+description: Documentation for the Reepay Checkout (One Time) payment provider for Vendr, the eCommerce solution for Umbraco v8+
 ---

 As well as the content found in these docs, here are a few useful links that might come in handy should you wish to learn more about the provider itself, and the Reepay API.